mental health and wellbeing for young people

 - MindOut – out-of-hours online chat service – for lesbian, gay, bisexual, queer and trans people in Brighton & Hove to talk about their mental health.
 Opening hours vary – check the website for the next session.

-You can search Mind in Brighton & Hove’s online directory to look for other helplines.
+Mind in Brighton & Hove’s has a list of helplines.
 Most of these are national helplines that you can call no matter where you live.

 Counselling and therapy